emastho/vixenydocs/src/routes/library/wrap/+page.md

 baseWrap.logPaths(); // Output: ['/modified']
 ```

+#### Practical Use

+- **State Isolation**: Useful for creating isolated instances for different
+  contexts.
+- **Modular Development**: Facilitates modular development by isolating
+  instances.

 ### stdPetition

-The `stdPetition` method in the `wrap` framework defines a standard petition
-that processes HTTP requests and returns a response.
-This function is a core
+Defines a standard petition that processes HTTP requests and returns a response.

+#### Functionality

-part of the `wrap` system, designed to handle typical web requests with a
+- **Standard Processing**: Handles typical web requests with a straightforward
-straightforward and predictable setup.
-It simplifies the creation of commonly
-used HTTP routes within an application.
+  setup.
+- **Predictable Setup**: Provides a predictable configuration for common routes.

 #### Usage Example: